-or - to install him/her to the Home Mission and induct him/her to the pastoral charge of CC.

-or - to induct him/her as assistant minister/associate minister in CC.

-or - to install/induct him/her to missionary [or other] service in XX.

-or - to install/induct him/her as a minister in recognised service in his/her appointment as
+- or to install him/her to the Home Mission and induct him/her to the pastoral charge of CC. - or to induct him/her as assistant minister/associate minister in CC. - or to install/induct him/her as a minister in recognised service in his/her appointment as

-(3) As required by the Law of the Church, the Clerk will now read the Statement of the Standards of the Church, including the Rule of Faith.
-(Code Chapter I, section III, paragraphs 10-14).

-(4) [Thereafter the Moderator shall put to the minister-elect the prescribed questions as follows:]

-(5) [The Moderator addresses the minister-elect:]
+- (3) As required by the Law of the Church, the Clerk will now read the Statement of the Standards of the Church, including the Rule of Faith.
+(Code Chapter I, section III, paragraphs 10-14). - (4) [Thereafter the Moderator shall put to the minister-elect the prescribed questions as follows:] - (5) [The Moderator addresses the minister-elect:]